awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings.md

 Security Hub receives findings from the following sources\.
 + Integrations with AWS security services that you enable\.
 See [Available AWS service integrations](securityhub-internal-providers.md)\.
 + Integrations with third\-party products that you enable\.
 See [Available third\-party partner product integrations](securityhub-partner-providers.md)\.
 + Custom integrations that you configure\.
-See [Using custom product integrations to import findings](securityhub-custom-providers.md)\.
+See [Using custom product integrations to send findings to AWS Security Hub](securityhub-custom-providers.md)\.
 + Security Hub checks against enabled controls\.
 See [Results of security checks](securityhub-standards-results.md)\.

 Security Hub consumes findings using a standard findings format called the AWS Security Finding Format\.
 For more information about the finding format, see [AWS Security Finding Format \(ASFF\)](securityhub-findings-format.md)\.